hack-different/apple-knowledge/wip/Factory_Threat_Model.md

 `DPRO`, `DSEC`, `MPRO`, and `MSEC` properties to establish the effective security mode.
 These properties, in addition to the Factory Boot Disks, Developer Disks and Personal Disk Images allow for non-customer restore flows.

+## Reconfigure to PVT, and Factory Trust

+The usage of `rcfg` boot to alter the board ID down to the PVT variant permits the usage of factory trust keys for boot.
+By switching down to these keys, the protections of TSS can be avoid, and other privileged IM4M keys can be utilized.

 ## RamRod